MadeByThePinsHub/GettingStarted-devguides/README.md

 :notebook: - Read an quick review Markdown file or do an assignment.

 ## Working on GitLab?
-We'll working to make this available on GitLab soon.
+We'll working to make this available on GitLab soon, but for now, let's focus your minds on GitHub first.